Skip to main content

 Show up 30 minutes early.

 Professional captain & crew.
 All safety gear.
 About an hour and a half on the boat with 8–10 minutes airborne.
 Photo packages are $45 per group (every flight, every guest).
-Bring sunscreen and a towel — leave the big bags in the car.
+Bring sunscreen and a towel, and leave the big bags in the car.

 Castillo de San Marcos

-The 1672 coquina-stone fort that defended the city.
-Two blocks north along the bayfront.
+The coquina-stone fort begun in 1672 to defend the city — the oldest masonry fort in the continental U.S. Two blocks north along the bayfront.

 St. George Street